chenwardT/lol_stats/README.md

 ## Documentation
 Sphinx-generated docs written to [lol-stats.readthedocs.org](http://lol-stats.readthedocs.org) on pushes.
 Sometimes changes to code cause the autogen to fail; don't expect much yet.

+## Setup (Incomplete)

+Vagrantfile + Cheffile forthcoming...

+###Postgresql

+Port forwarding to VM's pgsql server is setup via this line in vagrantfile:

+`config.vm.network :forwarded_port, guest: 5432, host: 5433`

+When configuring VM's postgresql server, must edit postgresql.conf:

+`listen_addresses = '*'      # Ensure we listen on all interfaces`

+In pg_hba.conf, add a line:

+`host    all     all     all     md5     # Accept connections from anywhere, using password auth`

 ## Notes
 Python setup files (e.g., requirements.txt, MANIFEST.in, etc) should not be relied upon and are only included for readthedoc's virtualenv.